 With a length of 100 kilometers and a width of 40 kilometers, this peninsula in Southeast Italy resembles the heel of a boot, and has a much different history from the rest of the Italian mainland.
 Beginning in the 5th century, Salento belonged to Magna Grecia and was linguistically and culturally more influenced by Greece than by Rome.
 The names of cities such as Gallipoli are evidence of this.
 Even today, the dialect spoken in Salento is quite different from the surrounding dialects.
 The same is true of the region's architecture.
 The whitewashed houses with flat roofs are exemplify the Greek style.

-In the far south of Salento a beautiful coastal road leads through villages and along rocky coastlines to the rugged Capo Santa Maria di Leuca.
-Where today stands a church dedicated to Mary, with a supposedly miracle-working image of the Madonna, was once during ancient times a temple of Minerva.
-From the lighthouse one has a great view.
-On a clear day you can see all the way to Albania.
-Boat trips along the magnificent rocky coast, interspersed with natural grottoes, are on offer.
+At the very south of Salento, a beautiful coastal road leads through villages and along rocky coasts to the rugged Capo S. Maria di Leuca.
+Where today stands a church, dedicated to Mary with an allegedly miraculous image of the Virgin Mary, there was a temple of Minerva in ancient times.
+From the lighthouse you have a great view.
+On clear days you can see as far as Albania.
+Boat trips along the magnificent rocky coast, interspersed with natural caves, are offered.

 Wine-growing town with a cheerful atmosphere